mlin/miniwdl-cloud/README.md

 ## Security

 Everything runs within a VPC subnet in the designated availability zone, with only the manager's ssh and mosh ports open to Internet ingress.
+The SSH key you specify in `environment` is the only one permitting login to the manager, as `wdler` or the default `ubuntu` user.
+Software updates are only installed during initial deployment, since the infrastructure isn't meant to be long-lived.

-All instances have [iptables rules](https://github.com/mlin/miniwdl-cloud/tree/master/ansible/roles/aws_docker_config/tasks) to block WDL tasks (running in Docker) from directly contacting Lustre, the Swarm control plane, and the [EC2 instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html).
+Within the VPC, instances can communicate for Swarm coordination, Lustre transfers, and manager>worker SSH (using a "jump" key created & stored on the manager).
+However, they all load [iptables rules](https://github.com/mlin/miniwdl-cloud/tree/master/ansible/roles/aws_docker_config/tasks) to block WDL tasks (running in Docker) from directly contacting Swarm, Lustre, and the [EC2 instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html).
 Internet egress is otherwise unrestricted.

 Through FSx, you & miniwdl (but not WDL tasks) can read or write anything in the linked S3 bucket.
 There are otherwise *no* [IAM roles/profiles](https://www.terraform.io/docs/providers/aws/r/iam_instance_profile.html) to access AWS resources.
-Software updates are only installed during initial terraforming, since the infrastructure isn't meant to be long-lived.

 Advanced customizations of these defaults could include:
 * Restrict manager ingress to your source IP only